JAlcocerT/JAlcocerT/content/docs/Entrepreneur/bip.md

 <!--
 ![Terms and Conditions / Privacy](/blog_img/entrepre/webify/flask-terms-privacy.png) -->

+Dont forget to add into every SaaS the Terms and Conditions and Privacy Policy: *you can do so markdown based and keep track of changes per date*

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/using-stripe-with-flask/#tc-and-privacy" title="SaaS CYA" image="/blog_img/entrepre/webify/flask-terms-privacy.png" subtitle="Sample T&C and Priv Policy" >}}
 {{< /cards >}}